adaptlearning/adapt-cli/README.md

 Release History
 ===============

+- 0.0.22 - Added the 'ls' command.
+- 0.0.21 - Fixed an issue where the new slug library does not maintain case.
+- 0.0.19 - Removed slug library due to annoying python dependency, added 'create component' command.
+- 0.0.18 - Fixed Issue #23
+- 0.0.17 - Added extra check current working directory for installing.
+See Issue #23
 - 0.0.16 - Improved download progress bar; fixed dependency of the download package to a fork to avoid version conflict with decompress package.
 This should be temporary until the conflict is resolved.
 - 0.0.15 - fixed Issue #22
 - 0.0.14 - fixed Issue #15